-A reimagining of the Golden Age classic comics cover CHAMBER OF CHILLS #13 by ‘The Addams Family’ artist Francine Delgado.
+A reimagining of the Golden Age classic comics covers CHAMBER OF CHILLS #13 by ‘The Addams Family’ artist Francine Delgado.

-Fran(cine) Delgado is a Costa Rican born artist (Pura Vida!) now living in Vancouver, British Columbia, Canada.
-Skilled in many aspects of design, her most recognized fan artworks include the female heroes from X-Men: Evolution, and her on-screen illustration work includes The Addams Family, Monster High and Megaman.
+Fran(cine) Delgado is a Costa Rican-born artist (Pura Vida!) now living in Vancouver, British Columbia, Canada.
+Skilled in many aspects of design, her most recognized fan artworks include the female heroes from X-Men: Evolution and her on-screen illustration work include The Addams Family, Monster High, and Megaman.